albertlatacz/java-repl/README.md

 * Search and evaluate expression from history
 * Clear and replay previous evaluations
 * Load and evaluate any Java source file
+* Basic code completion for results, classes and methods
+* Coloured output for console and web terminal

 Web version is available at [www.javarepl.com](http://www.javarepl.com/).